 It also includes media and presentation training for those who are going to be on the public front lines, because crisis-related interviews and speeches have characteristics quite unlike a “friendly” exchange.

-Have you read any of the widespread criticism of the Obama Administration for failing to have adequate intelligence to prevent Benghazi?
-Or to anticipate how aggressive Putin would be?
-How many of those critics, even as members of the C-suite, ensure that their own organizations are collecting all the intelligence theyneed to prevent or minimize the risks of crises?
-Probably one percent.
+The first question angry stakeholders will ask in many crisis situations is, “Why didn’t you know about/do something about this earlier?”
+Yet many of those critics, even as members of the C-suite, fail to ensure that their own organizations are collecting all the intelligence they need to prevent or minimize the risks of crises.
 Competitor-related information gathering?
 Sure.
 But that’s the same thing as looking for warning signs of trouble.
 And on the Internet, trouble can start with a single Tweet and grow into an international firestorm in minutes.